 As I stand in the center of Sarajevo, it is hard to imagine the terrible things that the capital of Bosnia and Herzegovina has seen.

+It was actually the second assassination attempt that day.
+A few hours earlier the cars passed three would-be assassins, armed with pistols and bombs.
+The cars passed two of them who failed to act, but the third threw his bomb at the cars which bounced and detonated under wrong car.
 The bomb-man Cabrinovic quickly swallowed a cyanide pill and jumped into the Miljacka river.
 But the cyanide didn’t kill him and the river was only 13 cm deep, so he was beaten by the crowd and dragged away.
-The episode would sound like an episode of Monty Python if it weren’t for the tragic events.
+The episode would sound like an episode of Monty Python if it weren’t for the tragic reality.

 The city survived on the edge of annihilation and has started to recover, but the stone walls still seem to cry out in lament at all the horrible things they have seen.
+The war is over, but its echoes linger.
+Buildings still bear wounds.
+So do people.
+But the city moves forward, slowly and stubbornly.
+Sarajevo teaches you that life doesn’t wait for the shooting to stop.

 Comments